Tall Poppy Theory™

 EVP Marketing, United States

-You don't need more advice.
-You need a decision.
+You do not need more opinions.
+You need a clearer view of where you stand.

-But every good decision starts with knowing where you stand.
-The 10-minute assessment measures the impact of workplace targeting across 6 critical areas of your life.
-In 18 questions, you will see the full picture of what this situation has already cost you.
+Clearer decisions start with knowing where you stand.
+The 5-minute assessment measures the impact of workplace targeting across six areas of your life.
+In 18 questions, you will see where the situation may already be affecting your work, reputation, health, finances, relationships, and sense of self.

 Private.
-Research-backed.
-Built for women who are done guessing.
+Research-informed.
+Built for women who are finished guessing.

 The Framework